-I love to read.
-I think it’s the best short-cut to acquiring knowledge – it reduces the need to go through experiments, experience and errors – saves me lots of time.
+The Healthy Skin Diet by Karen Fisher is thought-provoking.
+That’s one of the benefits of reading.
+I think it’s the best short-cut to acquiring knowledge.
+It reduces the need to go through experiments, experience and errors – saves me lots of time.
 Life is short, time flies.
 And everything changes even faster.
 15 years ago, I believed that eating poultry is the best thing for my family, next to fish.
 5 years ago I learnt that it’s not so – unless the chicken is free-range or kampung chicken.
 It seems that the antibiotics and growth hormones injected into those chicken have caused havoc in our children’s hormones.

 Just when I thought drinking 8 glasses of water daily was good enough, it turns out that we are poisoning our body with chlorine everyday.
 Now the mantra is for us to eat more veggies and fruits, less sugar and processed food, do more exercise/workout, etc. Are those still true, I wonder?